Lionel Beaumont-Thomas: Inter-war period

 Promoted in June 1918, to Major in charge of the 76th Battery, Royal Field Artillery, he was tempted to stay on, but decided in light of the death of his father to rejoin the family business, Richard Thomas & Co Ltd. Rather than taking a board position, he took a working post to learn the business.
 He did however retain his military commission, appointed to command a Battery in the 83rd Welsh Brigade, the Territorial Army in Cardiff.

 After resigning his commission in 1923, as well as his duties as Deputy Chairman of Richard Thomas & Co Ltd, he was a Justice of the Peace and a Conservative County Councillor in Herefordshire.
-In 1923, he stood unsuccessfully in Llanelli, and in 1924 again unsuccessfully for Pontypool.
+In 1923, he also stood for Parliament unsuccessfully in Llanelli and in 1924, again unsuccessfully, for Pontypool.

 MP for Birmingham King's Norton

-Beaumont-Thomas was adopted as the Prospective Parliamentary Candidate for Birmingham King's Norton in 1925.
-He received great support from the ousted Conservative candidate of 1927, the car manufacturer and industrialist Herbert Austin, including the placement of posters in within his Longbridge car factory which was located within the constituency.
+Beaumont-Thomas was adopted as the prospective parliamentary candidate for Birmingham King's Norton in 1925.
+He received great support from the ousted Conservative candidate of 1927, the car manufacturer and industrialist Herbert Austin, including the placement of posters in his Longbridge car factory which was located within the constituency.

 Beaumont-Thomas was elected to the seat of Birmingham King's Norton in 1929, ousting Labour's Robert Dennison.
 He took part in his first debate on 24 March 1930, on disarmament.
 Two years later he showed his gratitude to his constituents, inviting 2,000 to tea at Lyons Corner House, followed by a tour of the Palace of Westminster.
 He arranged for the visit to be filmed, which is now stored in the BFI National Archive.
-However, after the breakdown of his marriage, in spring 1933 he wrote to Neville Chamberlain to say that he would be standing down "for reasons of health."
-He subsequently divorced in late 1933, due to his affair with Iseult Margery Hazlehurst.
-His final debate was on 1 May 1935, on the subject of Pedal Cyclists.
+However, after the breakdown of his marriage, in spring 1933 he wrote to Neville Chamberlain to say that he would be standing down "for reasons of health".
+He was subsequently divorced in late 1933, due to his affair with Iseult Margery Hazlehurst, whom he married the following year.
+His final debate was on 1 May 1935, on the subject of pedal cyclists.

-Beaumont-Thomas married his second wife Iseult in 1934, and returned to working in the family business.
-He got involved in an early lock or viaduct based version of the Thames Barrier, to solve flooding of the lower reaches of the River Thames.
+He returned to working in the family business and became involved in an early lock or viaduct-based version of the Thames Barrier, to alleviate flooding of the lower reaches of the river.